-It is known that mutual inhibition between Drosophila projection neurons normalizes ORN responses by preventing saturation.
-Our work shows that adaptation within individual ORNs can also contribute significantly in maintaining these odor codes.
-This implicates the importance of regulation at the very front-end of the olfactory circuit, well before neural signals are mixed downstream.
+It is known that mutual inhibition between Drosophila projection neurons normalizes ORN responses, maintaining odor codes by preventing saturation (Olsen et al Neuron 66, 287, 2010).
+We find that this mechanism is enhanced by adaptation within individual ORNs, highlighting the importance of regulation at the very front-end of the olfactory circuit, well before signals are mixed downstream.

 The Weber-Fechner law allows sensory systems to retain sensitivity by adjusting responses to the environment.
 This is straightforward for a single channel system.
 But the different type of olfactory receptors (Or) in Drosophila respond to many of the same compounds with different affinities, so adjusting all ORN responses for optimal sensitivity may require a precise balancing act.
-Our work shows that such fine-tuning is not necessary – a single adaptive mechanism, insensitive to particular odor identity because it depends on the activity of the Or-Orco channel rather than the identity of the Or (Nagel & Wilson Nat Neuro 2011), is highly adept at maintaining coding fidelity.
+Our work shows that such fine-tuning is not necessary – a single adaptive mechanism, insensitive to particular odor identity because it depends on the activity of the Or ion channel rather than the identity of the Or (Nagel & Wilson Nat Neuro 14(2), 208, 2011), is highly adept at maintaining odor coding fidelity.

-Our results hold for various decoding schemes, whether they reconstruct exact odor signals or associate odors via a learning process.
-We also find that Weber-Fechner front-end adaptation has benefits for primacy coding (Wilson et al. Nature Comm.
+Our results hold for various decoding schemes, whether they reconstruct exact odor signals or learn associations among odors.
+We also find that front-end Weber-Fechner adaptation has benefits for primacy coding (Wilson et al. Nat Comm.
 8, 1477, 2017).

-As possible reviewers you may want to consider: Larry Abbott (Columbia University; lfabbott@columbia.edu), Venkatesh Murthy (MCB Harvard; vnmurthy@fas.harvard.edu), and Rachel I. Wilson (Harvard Medical School; rachel_wilson@hms.harvard.edu).
+As potential reviewers you may want to consider: Larry Abbott (Columbia University; lfabbott@columbia.edu), Venkatesh Murthy (MCB Harvard; vnmurthy@fas.harvard.edu), Rachel I. Wilson (Harvard Medical School; rachel_wilson@hms.harvard.edu), and Elissa Hallem (UCLA; ehallem@ucla.edu).
 Because of potential conflicts of interests we request that it not be reviewed by A. Lazar, DG Luo, M. Stopfer or Y. Tu.

-Thanks very much for your consideration.
+Thank you kindly for your consideration.

 Sincerely yours,